HomeSpan/HomeSpan/docs/FAQ.md

 #### Will HomeSpan work on an ESP32-S2 or ESP32-C3?

-* HomeSpan is not presently configured for the S2 or C3 versions of the ESP32.
-Once Espressif publishes their initial stable release of the [Arduino-ESP32 2.0 library](https://github.com/espressif/arduino-esp32#esp32-s2-and-esp32-c3-support) (with support for the S2 and C3 chips), HomeSpan will be updated to run on those chips (to the extent possible).
+* Yes!
+Starting with version 1.4.0, HomeSpan is fully compatible with Espressif's ESP32-S2 and ESP32-C3 chips, as well as the original ESP32 chip.
+Note that to select an ESP32-S2 or ESP32-C3 device from the Arduino IDE you'll need to install Version 2 of the [Arduino-ESP32 Board Manager](https://github.com/espressif/arduino-esp32).

 #### How can I read HomeSpan's MDNS broadcast mentioned in the [OTA](OTA.md) documentation?